bank-as-a-service/bank-as-a-service/README.md

 # Bank as a Service
-A whitelabel banking platform for the Cloud
+A whitelabel banking platform for the Cloud.